Spirit Walk Ministry

 Cuscus -- A sense of calm instead of lethargy.
 Slow, purposeful steps lead to a long, safe and meaningful journey.

-Deer--- Understanding emotions, understanding the physical and the spiritual, the connection of heart and soul.
-The power of gently inspiring others by touching them without pushing them to change.
-(When a large herd of deer move during the day-they will be in sight of each other, yet spread out.-As night falls the deer will form into single file, nose to tail and move together by following the white tail that is in front of them.)
-Trust your instincts to lead you, yet know when it is time to follow.
-Native American Totem Animal for "Gemini"
+(When a large herd of deer move during the day-they will be in sight of each other, yet spread out.
+As night falls the deer will form into single file, nose to tail and move together by following the white tail that is in front of them.
+So, trust your instincts to lead you, yet know when it is time to follow.)

 Most people know, from popular literature of the importance of the bison or buffalo to the daily existence Native American peoples, but the more common and useful,,animal was the deer.
 While the buffalo provided meat and heavy robes to help sustain life they were mainly limited to the tribal lands of the Plains Indians.
 The more universally found deer provided a cornucopia of items to the hunter.
 Besides the good meat and strong skins an amazing number tools came from the deer.
 The lower leg bone, for example, has been called by some nature's Swiss Army Knife.
 The thick and sturdy bone can be used for an almost unlimited number of tools.
 These include knife handles, hide scraping tools, hairpins, fishhooks, games, flutes, decorations and sewing needles.
 The deer in fact provides an entire sewing kit with bone awl and sewing needles and sinew for thread.
 The deer was, to the ancient peoples, a true gift from the Creator.